GDivino/GDivino/README.md

 ## I'm a Software Engineer!!

 I love learning new technologies and building things with them.
-I advocate for education, environment, and poverty.
-My goal is to create impactful and meaningful technologies.
+I advocate for health and education.
+My goal is to create impactful technologies.

 <!-- - 🔭 I'm currently working on : [Become A VS Code SuperHero!][course]! -->
 - 🌱 Currently learning Devops